-This appendix examines the relationship between our comprehensive geopolitical relations measure and economic sanctions---a categorical measure that captures the most explicit form of economic statecraft.
+This appendix examines the relationship between our comprehensive geopolitical alignment index and economic sanctions, a categorical measure that captures the most explicit form of economic statecraft.
 We implement horse-race specifications to disentangle their respective contributions to economic growth and assess whether sanctions provide additional explanatory power beyond our event-based measure.

 \paragraph{Empirical Specification}